chocolateboy/Getopt-Module/README.md

     use Foo ();

-Corresponds to perl's `-m` option.
+This corresponds to perl's `-m` option.

 ##### separator